 ASE 239: Engine Performance

 This course provides basic instruction in engine performance with emphasis on fuel and ignition systems relating to engine operation.
 This is a CORE course.
 Supports CIP code 15.0803 and 47.0604.
-Credits: 3 Lab Hours: 4 Lecture Hours: 1 Prerequisites: ASE 110 or instructor approval.

 ASE 244: Engine Performance and Diagnostics